Nima-00/Nima-00/README.md

 2. ⚙️ Laboratorio: Introduzione a C++
 3. 🐍 Laboratorio: Introduzione a Python
 4. 📝 Laboratorio: Introduzione a LaTeX
-5. ⚡ Laboratorio: Introduzione all'Elettronica
+5. ⚡ Laboratorio:Introduzione all'Elettronica Digitale

 ## ☕ Laboratorio: Introduzione a Java